Lower Back Pain: How Exercise Helps

 Lie on your back with knees bent, feet flat on floor.
-Tighten your stomach by pulling in and imagining your belly button moving toward your spine.
+Tighten your stomach by contracting it as though you were preparing for a punch.
 You’ll feel your back pressing into the floor, and your hips and pelvis rocking back.
 Hold for 10 seconds while breathing in and out smoothly.
 Repeat 8 to 12 times.

 Lie on your back with knees bent and just your heels on the floor.
 Push your heels into the floor, squeeze your buttocks, and lift your hips off the floor until shoulders, hips, and knees are in a straight line.
 Hold about 6 seconds, and then slowly lower hips to the floor and rest for 10 seconds.
 Repeat 8 to 12 times.
 Avoid arching your lower back as your hips move upward.
 Avoid overarching by tightening your abdominal muscles prior and throughout the lift.

 Done properly, lifting weights doesn't usually hurt your back.
 In fact, it may help relieve chronic back pain.
 But when you have acute (sudden) back pain, putting extra stress on back muscles and ligaments could raise risk of further injury.
 Ask your doctor whether you should lift weights, and which exercises to avoid.

 Aerobic exercise strengthens your lungs, heart, and blood vessels and can help you lose weight.
 Walking, swimming, and biking may all help reduce back pain.
 Start with short sessions and build up over time.
 If your back is hurting, try swimming, where the water supports your body.
 Avoid any strokes that twist your body.